Pogba out for at least another month

 "It will probably take a couple of weeks before he is really able to compete for the first team."

-United, who are seventh in the Premier League league, face Atletico Madrid in the first leg of their last-16 Champions League tie on 23 February.
+United, who are seventh in the Premier League, face Atletico Madrid in the first leg of their last-16 Champions League tie on 23 February.

 - 'Unhappy players must be professional,' says Rangnick